eCook Meal

 PECAN BRITTLE

 Boil the kettle.
 Combine the Honey with 10ml of oil.
 If the honey is too hard to mix, pop it in the microwave for 5-10 seconds before combining.
-Place the Pecan Pieces in a pan over a medium heat.
+Place the pecan pieces in a pan over a medium heat.
 Toast for 3-5 minutes until golden brown, shifting occasionally.
 Pour in the honey and oil mixture and stir for about a minute to coat the pecans.
 On completion, place in a bowl and set aside while the honey hardens.
 Roughly chop when cool enough to handle.
 Rinse and wipe down the pan.

-Tahini DRESSING & PLUMP Peas
+Tahini DRESSING & PLUMP PEAS

-Combine the Tahini with the White Wine Vinegar to taste.
+Combine the Tahini with the white wine vinegar to taste.
 Mix in 2 tbsp of olive oil and 2 tbsp of water to form a drizzling consistency.
 Season to taste and set aside for serving.
-Submerge the Peas in boiling water for 2 minutes until heated through.
+Submerge the peas in boiling water for 2 minutes until heated through.
 Drain on completion.

 MOROCCAN-SPICED SIRLOIN